thenumbernine/farm-game/README.md

 			- plants in-biome should cost less than plants out of biome
 - gems.  metals.  pickaxe quality levels.
 - crafting
+	- just putting stuff together
+		- lamps:
+			- wick:
+				cotton wick
+			- fuel:
+				veg oil (olive, sunflower, walnut, almond, sesame, flax) or butter / animal fat
+				or kerosene
+			- lamp:
+				glass / clay / stone / metal
+		- candle
+			- wick ... same
+			- wax
+				- or butter / animal fat ... adds to the fuel
+		- so to make that you need ...
+			- clay ... need to chisel
+			- oil ... press from plants ...
 	- your own forge for making stuff.
 		- I guess you'll have to talk to Robin to build a forge.  j/k.  but it won't just be an anvil like Minecraft.
 You'll have to build more.
 		- or go to the guy in the town who is named Clint.